Logo Voyage

 Understand

-This itinerary covers the Way of St. James from Saint-Jean-Pied-de-Port, near the border to Spain, to the Cathedral of Santiago de Compostela in Galicia in north-western Spain, where all these pilgrimage routes lead.
-For routes to Saint-Jean-Pied-de-Port, see Routes to Santiago de Compostela from France.
-The other main routes to Santiago de Compostela are the Northern Way (closer to the coast) and the Portuguese Way (from the south).
+This itinerary follows the Way of St. James from Saint-Jean-Pied-de-Port, near the French-Spanish border, to the Cathedral of Santiago de Compostela in Galicia, northwestern Spain—the final destination of many pilgrimage routes.
+Several longer routes originate in France and merge at Saint-Jean-Pied-de-Port or Puente La Reina; see Routes to Santiago de Compostela from France for details.
+Other major pilgrimage routes to Santiago include the Northern Way, which runs closer to the coast, and the Portuguese Way, which approaches from the south.

 Tradition has it that the remains of the apostle Saint James are buried in the cathedral, after his body was taken to Galicia by boat from Jerusalem and carried inland to where Santiago de Compostela is now located.
 The pilgrimage is believed by some to be one of three pilgrimages for which the sins of the pilgrim will be forgiven.